 —The original preshow content disclaimer(s)

 An early 90s animated cartoon on MTV by Mike Judge, who would go on to make King of the Hill, Office Space, Idiocracy, The Goode Family and Silicon Valley.Its stated purpose is to skewer the then-public stereotype of their viewing audience as lazy and unintelligent teenage slackers who did nothing but watch videos all day and were easily amused by bodily functions and dirty jokes.The titular characters were a pair of not-too-bright - which in the case of B&B is quite possibly an overstatement of their intelligence - heavy metal music fans who literally did do nothing but watch real-life music videos on their TV and make snide Mystery Science Theater 3000-esque comments about things in the videos that annoyed or amused them.Inserted for filler between video screenings, the boys would wander around their hometown of Highland, Texas, generally annoying those they met and committing acts of petty vandalism.
 As the show went on, these two pieces slowly changed importance, with the video-watching becoming secondary to the duo's brainless antics.The most common targets of the boys' pranks were their elderly neighbor Tom Anderson, their hapless school classmate Stuart Stevenson, and most of the faculty of their high school.
-The character who took the worst abuse was Principal McVicker, who was driven to drink, medication, and in the finale, an apparently fatal heart attack.The dimwitted duo were, in turn, foiled by the sarcastic Daria Morgendorffer, who occasionally tricked them into publicly embarrassing themselves, and local hot-rodder/gangleader Todd, whom they admired (as the closest thing to a father they ever had) but who invariably ended up maiming them.It horrified the Moral Guardians from the get-go, and a few of its more controversial aspects had to be dropped — notably Beavis' pyromania, after they reportedly inspired a viewing child to set a fire in his house that killed him and his siblings (although it was later revealed that they did not have cable and therefore could not have seen the show).
+The character who took the worst abuse was Principal McVicker, who was driven to drink, medication, and in the finale, an apparently fatal heart attack.The dimwitted duo were, in turn, foiled by the sarcastic Daria Morgendorffer, who occasionally tricked them into publicly embarrassing themselves, and local hot-rodder/gangleader Todd, whom they admired (as the closest thing to a father they ever had) but who invariably ended up maiming them.It horrified the Moral Guardians from the get-go, and a few of its more controversial aspects had to be dropped — notably Beavis' pyromania, after they reportedly inspired a viewing child to set a fire in his house that killed him and his siblings.
 In one case in real life which apparently was inspired by the show's antics, a boy killed his brother by giving him a ride in a commercial dryer, the way one of the characters did to the other, which made the show rein in some of its more outrageous acts of stupidity.Also spurring objections were the boys' constant use of fireworks to blow things up, along with their tendency to amuse themselves with physical violence and animal cruelty, most notably the infamous pilot episode "Frog Baseball".A total of 199 episodes were produced, as well as the 1996 feature-length film Beavis And Butthead Do America, several computer games, comic books, and tons of associated merchandise.
 Additionally, supporting character Daria successfully spun off into her own show.A later Mike Judge creation, King of the Hill, would retool Tom Anderson into the lead character of Hank Hill.DVD and VHS releases of the series have left out most of the Music Video segments due to rights issues, losing a lot of the series' best moments.In late 2011, the show returned to MTV; while the format had been slightly tweaked — the snark segments now covered both music videos and MTV original shows such as Jersey Shore and True Life, presumably to prevent the sort of rights issues that surround the original series' snark segments — the show remained the same otherwise.

 "Tropes are cool, huh-huh":